oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 <!-- In this lab, you will setup a compliance standard for monitoring security compliance of Oracle Database target and analyze the compliance score and violations -->

-Terminology Used in this Compliance specific workshop
+Terminology used in this Compliance specific workshop

 ### Center of Internet Security compliance(CIS) Standard